‘The Bear’: Ranking the 25 Best Guest Star Appearances So Far

 FX

-Despite only appearing for one scene, Oscar-winning actress Olivia Colman may as well have stolen the show in Season 2’s “Forks,” as she provided Richie with some insightful conversation about how it’s never too late to start over in life.
+Despite only appearing for one scene, Oscar-winning actress Olivia Colman may as well have stolen the show in Season 2’s “Forks,” as her character Chef Terry provided Richie with some insightful conversation about how it’s never too late to start over in life.
 Her words of wisdom clearly had an impact making her a crucial guest star for the plot.
+And she became a more central figure in Season 3 as she made the bold choice to close her restaurant leading to a “funeral” that brings Carmy, Sydney, and many other chefs together.

 Bob Odenkirk in 'The Bear' Season 2